PerchCMS/Solutions/integrations/using-cdnify.md

 # Can I use CDNify with Perch?

-## Sites with internation audiences can see performance benefits from moving images and static assets to a content delivery network (CDN).
+## Sites with international audiences can see performance benefits from moving images and static assets to a content delivery network (CDN).
 CDNify is one such service which is very easy to add to a Perch site.

 The purpose of a content delivery network (CDN) is to make your site load faster by serving images and static assets from data centres that are physically closer to the site visitor.
 A CDN will automatically copy your assets to their data centres around the globe.
 When a visitor loads your site, they'll be sent assets from the closest data centre to their current location.